PoisotLab/ms_straight_lines/manuscript.md

 All models fitted well, without any problematic warnings from Stan's diagnostics (see Experimental Procedures), but our model for flexible links outperformed previous solutions to the problem of modelling $L$.
-The flexible link model, which used a beta-binomial observation model, had the most favourable values of PSIS-LOO information criterion (Table 1) and of expected log predictive density (ELPD), relative to the three competing models which used a negative binomial observation model.
+The flexible link model, which we fit via a beta-binomial observation model, had the most favourable values of PSIS-LOO information criterion (Table 1) and of expected log predictive density (ELPD), relative to the three competing models which used a negative binomial observation model.
 Pareto-smoothed important sampling serves as a guide to model selection; like other information criteria it approximates the error in cross-validation predictions.
 Smaller values indicate a model which makes better predictions.